lsst-dm/dmtn-271/index.rst

 Workspaces are expected to play a central role in the DMTN-249 :cite:`DMTN-249` consistency model, in which file artifacts are written prior to the insertion of their metadata into the database, but only after some record is made in the central repository that those artifacts *may* exist.
 This means workspace construction and removal operations need to be very careful about consistency in the presence of errors and concurrency.
-This is complicated by the fact that workspaces are extensible; all concrete implementations will live downstream of `lsst.daf.butler`.
+This is complicated by the fact that workspaces are extensible; all concrete implementations will live downstream of ``daf_butler``.

 We envision workspace creation to be aided by two helper classes that are typically defined along with a new :class:`WorkspaceButler` implementation:

 - A :class:`WorkspaceFactory` is a callable that creates a new workspace from a full butler and some standard user-provided arguments, returning a :class:`WorkspaceButler` instance and a :class:`WorkspaceConfig` instance.
 - :class:`WorkspaceConfig` is a pydantic model that records all state needed to make a new :class:`WorkspaceButler` client to an existing workspace, with a method to create a :class:`WorkspaceButler` from that state.

-After a factory is used to write rest of the workspace's initial state, the configuration is written to a JSON file in a predefined (by a URI template in the central repository butler configuration) location.
+After a factory is used to write the rest of the workspace's initial state, the configuration is written to a JSON file in a predefined (by a URI template in the central repository butler configuration) location.
 This file is read and used to make a new :class:`WorkspaceButler` instance without requiring access to the full butler.

 This is all driven by a :meth:`~Butler.make_workspace` method on the full :class:`~lsst.daf.butler.Butler` class, for which the prototyping here includes a nominal implementation with detailed comments about how responsibility (especially for error-handling) is shared by different methods.